Hilary Dwyer: Producing career

 She began a career as a producer in the mid-1980s under her married name Hilary Heath.
 In 1988 she won a CableAce Award for the TV movie The Worst Witch (1986).
 Unfortunately her marriage did not prosper and she and her husband Duncan separated, and were divorced in 1989.
 Despite the divorce, she retained a relationship with her ex-husband, which continued to be the most important in her life, and the two continued to speak and meet regularly.
 She also embraced sobriety, giving up alcohol.

 Heath is credited as either producer or executive producer for a number of feature films, including Criminal Law (1988) and An Awfully Big Adventure (1995), starring Hugh Grant and Alan Rickman.
 She co-produced Gary Oldman's 1997 film Nil by Mouth.
 She also produced TV-remakes of Daphne du Maurier's Rebecca (1997) and Tennessee Williams's The Roman Spring of Mrs. Stone (2003).
 In 2014 she executive produced the miniseries Jamaica Inn.

 As a producer, she was skilled at managing talent.
-Jonathan Powell, former controller of BBC 1, said of her: “Everybody knew Hilary.
-And if they didn’t, they couldn’t stop her from getting to know them.
-She had a complete incapacity to understand what the word ‘no’ meant.”
+Jonathan Powell, former controller of BBC 1, said of her: "Everybody knew Hilary.
+And if they didn't, they couldn't stop her from getting to know them.
+She had a complete incapacity to understand what the word 'no' meant".

 Addiction counselling

-In her mid 60s Dywer returned to education, studying cognitive behaviour therapy for a master’s degree at Oxford University, and forging a new career as an addiction counsellor.
+In her mid 60s Dywer returned to education, studying cognitive behaviour therapy for a master's degree at the University of Oxford, and forging a new career as an addiction counsellor.
 She was reportedly a good counsellor, thanks to her frankness, and her openness about her own past struggles with addiction.